PussyCat0700/DiVISe/README.md

 ## What we open source in this repository:

-1. DiViSe implementation and an unofficial ReVISE re-implementation for Video-to-Speech task.
+1. DiVISe implementation and an unofficial ReVISE re-implementation for Video-to-Speech task.
 1. Scripts to train vocoders on resampled LJSpeech (16kHz).
 This is given in [custom_hifigan](https://github.com/PussyCat0700/16k_hifigan/tree/96117d174592380841e3051150e456b4af3d3dd2) as a git submodule forked from [bshall's implementation](https://github.com/bshall/hifigan).
 1. Pretrained parameters for DiVISe and ReVISE in our implementation, as well as their vocoders.